-This is the decision of the State Hearing Officer resulting from a fair hearing for hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Department of Health and Human Resources' (DHHR) Common Chapters Manual.
+This is the decision of the State Hearing Officer resulting from a fair hearing for the state of the state Hearing.
+This hearing was held in accordance with the provisions found in Chapter 700 of the West Virginia Department of Health and Human Resources' (DHHR) Common Chapters Manual.
 This fair hearing was convened on June 29, 2023, on an appeal filed May 30, 2023.